 - Students who wish to apply for medical amnesty will have to do so within TWO business days after meeting with the complainant.
 The student must have proof that professional help was requested.

 - Prior alcohol violations could reduce a student's likelihood of being granted medical amnesty.

 - Parents or legal guardians of the student applying for medical amnesty will be notified of the student’s arrest by the police as per normal process.
-Parents or legal guardians will be notified of the student’s conduct violation(s) through the Office of Community Standards as per normal process allowed under FERPA (Family Educational Rights and Privacy Act).
+Parents or legal guardians will be notified of the student’s conduct violation(s) through Community Standards as per normal process allowed under FERPA (Family Educational Rights and Privacy Act).